NestorHiebl/run-ran-run/README.md

 ## Building the game

 Run ran run is made almost 100% in base Java.
 The only external library is [`org.json`](https://github.com/stleary/JSON-java).
 In order to run a successful build you will need to add it to you dependencies.
 Additionally, since run ran run uses the Openweathermap weather API, no weather information can be accessed without a valid API key.
 The API call happens inside the `Networking.WeatherData` class, which imports the `Networking.APIKey` class and calls its `get` method to get the key in string format.
-In order to interface with the program, you will have to first [create your own key](https://openweathermap.org/api) adn then re-implement the `Networking.APIKey` class as described above.
+In order to interface with the program, you will have to first [create your own key](https://openweathermap.org/api) and then re-implement the `Networking.APIKey` class as described above.

 ## Credits and todos